iamromulan/cellular-modem-wiki/README.md

 flash firmware---> follow [After a firmware Flash; After first time setup](#after-a-firmware-flash-after-first-time-setup)
 ### DMZ Method
 This method is not technically a true IP Passthrough, however it effectively gets rid of the double NAT as well.
 Basically you set it so the DHCP can only give out one IPv4 address.
-Then you set that address as the DMZ which rotes all incoming requests to said IP.
+Then you set that address as the DMZ which routes all incoming requests to said IP.
 #### To enable IP passthrough (DMZ Method):
 ```
 AT+QMAP="LANIP",192.168.225.2,192.168.225.2,192.168.225.1,1